 Sales and Marketing Expenses.
 Our sales and marketing expenses increased by 38.6% from RMB48.7 million in 2010 to RMB67.5 million in 2011.
-This increase was primarily due to (i) an increase in our marketing expenses in connection with the promotion of our brands through other online media and (ii) an increase in salaries and benefits and commission payments to sales and marketing personnel, which in turn was primarily due to our increased sales and marketing expenses for 2011 included share-based compensation expenses of RMB1.1 million.
+This increase was primarily due to (i) an increase in our marketing expenses in connection with the promotion of our brands through other online media and (ii) an increase in salaries and benefits and commission payments to sales and marketing personnel, which in turn was primarily due to our increased sales and marketing headcount and revenue growth.
+In addition, our sales and marketing expenses for 2011 included share-based compensation expenses of RMB1.1 million.